 Fifth idea: Choose breathable pillows and mattresses

 Invest in breathable mattresses and pillows to improve the thermal comfort of your bed.
-Memory foam mattresses can retain heat, so look for mattresses with temperature-regulating technology or opt for innerspring mattresses that offer better air circulation.
+Memory foam mattresses can retain heat, so look for mattresses with temperature-regulating technologies or opt for innerspring mattresses that offer better air circulation.
 Choose pillows with breathable fillings, such as natural latex or bamboo, to prevent heat buildup around your head and neck.

 Sixth idea: Install an air conditioning system or a misting fan

-If you're looking for a more powerful solution to maintain a comfortable temperature in your room, you might want to consider installing an air conditioner or using a misting fan.
+If you're looking for a more powerful solution to maintain a comfortable temperature in your room, you might want to consider installing an air conditioning system or using a misting fan.
 Air conditioners allow for precise room temperature control, while misting fans diffuse fine water droplets to provide a more gentle cooling effect.

 Seventh idea: Turn off electronic devices before going to sleep

-As you know, the continued use of electronic devices releases additional heat into the room, which can increase the temperature in your bedroom and make your sleep very uncomfortable.
+As you know, the continuous use of electronic devices releases additional heat into the room, which can increase the temperature in your bedroom and make your sleep very uncomfortable.
 Turn off or unplug electronic devices such as televisions, computers, and chargers before bed to reduce heat and promote a cooler temperature in your bedroom.

 Eighth idea: Opt for low-consumption LED lamps